davebenson/doom4-walkthrough/README.md

 Now, continue toward the in-game waypoint.
 You'll pass through a transparent walkway while Dr Hayden tries to explain things.
 There's lots of activity outside.

-At the end of this walkway, find a Field Drone (probably unnecessary if you have used most of the Field Drones up to this point).
+At the end of this walkway, find FIELD DRONE 9.1 (probably unnecessary if you have used most of the Field Drones up to this point).

 You'll find yourself in a curving hallway with 4 The Possesseds, and a Codex Entry "Monsters / Cyberdaemon 2".